 I find it easier to decorate each of the easels before I add them to the base card.

 I have punched a hole through all the layers and added Brads as stops to keep them open

 On the bottom of each easel I have added foam pads to raise them up from the base, and then carefully pressed each one into place on the outer edge.

 All are facing out so that the recipient can see each panel as the card is rotated

 Making your Quad Easel Card to these measurements enables you to fit it into a standard 20cms (7 1/2ins)square envelope once it is folded flat.

-(But because of the flowers on mine I have used a 22cms (8ins)
+But because of the flowers on mine I have made a box

 The little verse added to both of these cards is from Clarity Stamp